Gateway-Corporate-Solutions/runixinstall/docs/installing/guided.rst

 .. code-block:: sh

-    archinstall
+    runixinstall

-Since the `Guided Installer`_ is the default script, this is the equivalent of running :code:`archinstall guided`
+Since the `Guided Installer`_ is the default script, this is the equivalent of running :code:`runixinstall guided`

 The guided installation also supports installing with pre-configured answers to all the guided steps.
 This can be a quick and convenient way to re-run one or several installations.